bitnami-labs/sealed-secrets/README.md

 ### Common misconceptions about key renewal

 Sealed secrets sealing keys are not access control keys (e.g. like a password); they are more like the GPG key you might use to read encrypted mail sent to you.
-Let's conitinue with the email analogy for a bit:
+Let's continue with the email analogy for a bit:

-Imagine you have reasons to believe your private GPG key might have been compromised, you have more to lose than to gain if the first thing you do is to just delete your private key.
+Imagine you have reasons to believe your private GPG key might have been compromised.
+You'd have more to lose than to gain if the first thing you do is to just delete your private key.
 All the previous emails sent with that key are no longer accessible to you (unless you have a decrypted copy of those emails), nor are new emails sent by your friends whom you have not yet managed to tell to use the new key.

 Sure, the content of those encrypted emails is not secure, as an attacker might now be able to decrypt them, but what's done is done.
 Your sudden loss of ability to read those emails surely doesn't undo the damage; if anything, it's worse because you no longer know for sure what secret the attacker got to know.
 What you really want to do is to make sure that your friend stops using your old key and that from now on all further communication is encrypted with a new key pair (i.e. your friend must know about that new key).